-I am a lecturer in the Faculty of Health and Social Care at The Open University.
+I am a Lecturer in Health in the School of Health, Wellbeing and Social Care at The Open University.

-I am registered with the British Psychological Society as a Chartered Psychologist (CPsychol) and am a registered test-user for BPS Occupational Ability and Occupational Personality psychometric tests (NEO-Revised Personality Inventory).
+I am registered with the British Psychological Society as a Chartered Psychologist (CPsychol).
+I am trained in ability and personality testing in the workplace and am a registered test-user for BPS Occupational Ability and Occupational Personality psychometric tests (NEO-Revised Personality Inventory).

 Attitudes research (qualitative and quantitative): the unidimensional or tripartite model of attitudes; stereotype/content model; attitudinal questionnaire measures.